aahemm/kubeconfig/README.md

 in the `newconfig`.
 The resulting cluster and context name in `~/.kube/config` will be `mycluster` and the user will be `mycluster-admin`.

+# Install
+Download it from the release page of this repo.
+After downloading, move the binary to a directory in your PATH.